There are many aspects that make up your credit score, here are 13 different ways you can work to increase it.

 - Your credit utilization ratio.
 Experts advise carrying a balance with a utilization of 30% or less.
 For example, if your credit limit is $1,000, keep your balance below $300, which is 30% of your limit.

 - The number of listed credit inquiries.
-Frequent applications for credit raise your risk index and lower your credit score.
+Too many applications for credit could signal that you’re under finical pressure and lower your score.

 - Liens and other judgments.
-An indicator of increased risk, civil judgments can decrease your credit score.
+Negative behavior in the past is an indicator of increased risk and could decrease your credit score.